Chachapoyas, Treasure of the north, Private Tour

 Description

 Discover the archaeological, cultural and natural treasures of Chachapoyas with this exciting four-day tour.
 Hidden in one of the most remote corners of the high Andes, this region of outstanding natural beauty was home to the ancient Chachapoyas civilisation, known as the ‘Warriors of the Clouds’.
-Little is known about this civilisation, but the abundance of archaeological ruins they left behind demonstrate their fascinating architecture and funerary customs.
-Ride the new cable car to the Chachapoyas’ imposing citadel of Kuélap and visit the famous Gocta waterfall.
+Little is known about this civilisation, but the abundance of archaeological ruins they left behind demonstrates their fascinating architecture and funerary customs.

 TOUR HIGHLIGHTS: